Birth Injury Attorneys In Phoenix

 It is also important to seek legal counsel immediately if you feel your child has suffered a birth injury.

 In Arizona, there is a statute of limitation for medical malpractice claims.
 The statute of limitations is a time limit for filing a lawsuit.
 For parental claims, the lawsuit must be filed with the court within two years from the date of injury or two years from when the person knew or should have known that negligence occurred.
 For children, the statute of limitations does not begin to take effect until their eighteenth (18th) birthday.
 This means your child has two years after turning eighteen to file a lawsuit to preserve their claim.
 Failure to comply with the applicable statute of limitation will result in the claim being barred.

 How could a birth injury impact the lifetime care of a child?

 Depending on the type and severity, a birth injury could greatly impact the lifetime care of a child and limit the child’s potential.
 Severe oxygen deprivation, for instance, could result in significant brain damage that makes it impossible for a child to eventually become a self-sufficient adult.
 The child may require constant care throughout their entire life, the financial costs of which can be in the millions of dollars.

 Seek Help Today From A Birth Injury Attorney

 Sometimes, medical care professionals fail to diagnose or properly treat conditions that arise during pregnancy, which can lead to birth injuries.
 When doctors fail to identify that something is going wrong, they may also be committing malpractice.

 Take the first step in determining whether or not you have a medical malpractice claim related to a birth injury in Arizona.
-Contact one of our attorneys today for help.
+Call us at 602-910-6779 or contact one of our attorneys online today for help.